zachbornheimer/morpheme-extraction/README.md

     These terms apply to all of these software without license agreements (including previous and future revisions).

+If you are interested in contributing to the software, feel free to fork and shoot me a pull request.

+If you code in Perl6, PLEASE follow the style Zysys Perl6 Style Guide <http://zysys.org/wiki/index.php/Perl6_Style_Guide> and don't hesitate to look at the style of nlp.pl6 if you want to see how the style is implemented.

 Natural Language Processing: nlp.pl6
 ===================================
 Coded in: Perl 6